jwillage/Trees/rmd/Accuracy/Accuracy.md

 }
 ```

-Now, embedding this process within a loop for every point will look like this:
+Embedding this whole process within a loop for every point will look like this:

 ```r